HectorVilas/odin-calculator/README.md

 Now it's possible to write on the fancy numbers!
 Not from the page, anyways.
 With the new function `writeDigit(digit, value);` I can target one of the ten numbers and change it's sticks to an "active" state.
 I stored on a `switch-case` how to show all the numbers, telling whitch sticks have to be active.
 You can test it from the console using this function.

 The next step is to show the `numbersOnScreen` variable (which stores the number being written as an array) in fancy numbers.
 Then find a way to make the commas get active in the right position.

+## update 7
+Now the fancy numbers are working like normal, instead of showing plain text.
+The commas are not showing for now, I need another method for those, to activate the little squares at the bottom.
+I'm not sure how I'm going to find the exact position.
+Maybe multiplying the number and then comparing with the original as _int_.
+The display will stop working, showing an "E" on screen after 10 digits (9 for negative numbers), but you can still see the numbers on console.